If you’re wondering what to serve with your chicken satay, you’ve come to the right place.

 Make this cucumber salad instead.

-The cucumber will act as a refreshing palette cleanser, but don’t be fooled into thinking it won’t pack a punch – because it definitely does.
+The cucumber will act as a refreshing palate cleanser, but don’t be fooled into thinking it won’t pack a punch – because it definitely does.

 Why we love this recipe: it gets better the longer your cucumber sits in the dressing.